SteveClement/wiki.localhost.lu/Sysadmin/OpenBSD/Tips.md

 ## Disable root logins

-/!\ This is a configuration option during install
+:warning: This is a configuration option during install

  1. add a regular user and his SSH keys: